-In 2010, I opened The Bluelucy Gallery on the 600 block of Central Ave in St. Pete.
+In 2010, my partner and I opened The Bluelucy Gallery on the 600 block of Central Ave in St. Pete.
 This pioneering venture showcased over 450 local and national artists in more than 40 curated exhibits.
-After five successful years, my presence on the block helped revive the area, causing property values to skyrocket, and rent became unaffordable.
-Nonetheless, my work building the foundation for a creative community was complete.
+After five successful years, our presence on the block helped revive the area, causing property values to skyrocket, making the rent on our space unaffordable.
+At this point I realized my work in St. Pete was complete, because my passion lies in creating the spark, building things from the ground up, and I did everything I set out to do there.

 My art has found its way into private and corporate collections and has been featured in notable spaces, including the Smithsonian Design Museum, RISD Museum, Tampa Museum of Art, and Design Museum Boston.